apap04/toilet/README.md

 ### Hosting

 Toilet is hosted on Google Cloud Platform using App Engine.
-You can use whatever host you want
+You can use whatever host you want but you'll have to configure everything youreslf since some files here are meant for GCP.

 ### Running the bot